 Project management is an old profession.
 How else would Egyptians build pyramids if there wasn’t someone to organize the processes and manage workers.

-But project management wasn’t a science until the 1950s.
+But project management wasn’t a scientific discipline until the 1950s.
 It was then that people started writing books on how to organize projects and systematically develop and apply techniques.
 Those books focused on really complex projects, like building a self-navigating missile system or an electrical power plant - not something you can do in a month or even a year.

 So most techniques and frameworks you learn at universities and business schools are really complex.
-We’re talking about PRINCE2, CPM, PERT, CPM, etc. They are not for you.
-They fail when it comes to digital projects, like building a website or an app, or running a marketing campaign.
+We're talking about PRINCE2, CPM, PERT, CPM, etc. They are not for you.
+They fail when it comes to digital projects, like building a website or an app or running a marketing campaign.

-Why aren’t they not suited for you?
+Why aren’t they suited for you?
 Because digital products are malleable: they can easily be changed, adjusted, and improved.

 For example, once you've built a bridge, that's it.
 You can't go back, refactor, improve incrementally, fix a bug, or pivot and change everything.
 You need to plan everything out upfront because the cost of a do-over is higher than the cost of the project itself.